 Bereaved Through Suicide (BTS)

-Run by people who themselves have been bereaved through suicide, BTS supports those in the community who have been close to someone who has taken their own life – partner, child, relative, friend or close acquaintance.
+Run by people who themselves have been bereaved through suicide, BTS supports those in the community who have been close to someone who has taken their own life – partner, child, parent, relative, friend or close acquaintance.

 The Group was the initiative of Mr Harold Jones and Miss Veronica (Roni) Honour, two bereavement educators who were running classes for a funeral service in Adelaide, South Australia.
 Throughout the early 1980s, a period of increasing sensitivity in Australia to the need for community aid, they noticed there were a number of people bereaved through suicide in their classes.
 These people were struggling with issues unique to a suicide bereavement and for whom there was no specific community support.

-Following a successful public meeting to solicit the general support among the bereaved and service providers, the group was established and incorporated as a registered charity by the Australian Taxation Office.
+Following a successful public meeting to solicit general support among the bereaved and service providers, the group was established and incorporated as a registered charity by the Australian Taxation Office.

-The group was established with the following aims:
+The Group was established with the following aims:

 • Give support and care to those grieving the loss of someone through suicide;